ISISComputingGroup/ibex_developers_manual/Tickets-and-their-Workflow.md

 ## Sprint Planning

 Sprint planning prep:
-1. Repoint any tickets in progress.
+1. Re-point any tickets in progress.

 At sprint planning we: